This thread has been locked.

 Q: Can I use CCS 7.x with TI BLE-Stack v2.2.x?

-A: Although testing was performed at the time of release with CCS v6.1, TI has not identified any incompatibility with CCS v7.1.
-Please be sure to install TI ARM Compiler v5.2.6 as described above and in the online SW Developer's Guide section Installing a Specific TI ARM Compiler.
+A: Although testing was performed at the time of release with CCS v7.4, TI has not identified any incompatibility with CCS v8.
+Please be sure to install the TI ARM Compiler as specified in the SDK release notes by following the procedure described above and in the online SW Developer's Guide section Installing a Specific TI ARM Compiler.

 Q: Do you have an BLE-Stack SDK installer for Linux or Mac?